dkeathley/6.2410-lab/markdown/T3E1-TEXT--entanglement-interference-quantum-enhanced-sensing.md

 ### Analysis of Phase Estimation in an $N=2$ NOON State Interferometer

+In this section we explore the use of NOON state interferometers for achieving noise performance beyond the SQL.
+For further reading on this topic, please see Refs. {cite:p}`nagataBeatingStandardQuantum2007,okamotoBeatingStandardQuantum2008`.

 Consider a setup that builds on the HOM setup as shown in Fig. {numref}`NOON-state-interferometer`.

 :::{figure-md} NOON-state-interferometer